thegworld/gtx-browser/docs/updater/design_doc.md

-# Chromium Updater Design Document
+# GTx Browser Updater Design Document

-This is the design document for [Chromium Updater](https://source.chromium.org/chromium/chromium/src/+/main:chrome/updater/).
+This is the design document for [GTx Browser Updater](https://source.chromium.org/chromium/chromium/src/+/main:chrome/updater/).

 [TOC]

 ## Overview
-Chromium updater is an program that keeps itself and other programs up to date by downloading new versions of software over the Internet.
+GTx Browser updater is an program that keeps itself and other programs up to date by downloading new versions of software over the Internet.
 The updater is an open-source drop-in replacement for Google Update/Omaha and can be customized by 3rd party embedders for updating non-Google client software.